rjbrown57/binman/Readme.md

 \* these values are only available to args in postcommands actions.

+## Binman Config subcommand

+The binman config can be used for operations related to your binman config file.
+The `-c` and `$BINMAN_CONFIG` are supported if you use a non standard config

+### get
+to view your config run `binman config get`

+### edit
+to edit your config run `binman config edit`.
+This command will make use of whatever editor your $EDITOR var is pointed at.

+### add
+To add a new repo to your config you can run `binman config add -r anchore/syft`.
+This will add `repo: anchore/syft` to our config file in the releases section.
+If further configuration is required do so with `binman config edit`

 ## Direct Repo sync

 Binman can also be used to grab a specifc repository with the syntax `binman -r rjbrown57/binman`